26/F Office Tower A, Beijing Fortune Plaza

-Between 1997 and 2008, Mike was with the foreign taxation branch of the Shanghai State Tax Bureau and gleaned a broad range of first-hand experiences through a profound portfolio of cases.
-Mike has held positions in various departments of the branch, including tax policy, tax administration, and tax audit departments.
+Between 1997 and 2008, Mike was with the Foreign Taxation Branch of Shanghai State Tax Bureau and gleaned a broad range of first-hand experiences through a profound portfolio of cases.
+Mike has held positions in various departments of the branch, including the tax policy, tax administration, and tax audit departments.
 During this period, his responsibilities included taxation management, tax inspection and explanation of tax policies regarding foreign invested enterprises.
-Mike's proven record with the tax authorities has further been endorsed by the fact he held a leadership role for more than five years during his 11-year tenure with the Bureau.
+Mike's proven record with the tax authorities has further been endorsed by his five-year plus leadership role during his 11-year tenure with the bureau.

-Over the years, Mike has achieved various successful outcomes for his clients in tax controversy cases involving a wide range of issues, such as: tax audit support, EIT, overseas remittance, permanent establishment, beneficial owner, VAT exemption, and so on.
+Over the years, Mike has achieved various successful outcomes for his clients in tax controversy cases involving a wide range of issues, such as: tax audit support, enterprise income tax (EIT), overseas remittance, permanent establishment, beneficial ownership, VAT exemption, and many more.

-Since 2002, Mike has become a frequent and favoured speaker at various tax policy seminars hosted by renowned organisers, such as the Shanghai Institute of Certified Accountants, Shanghai Foreign Invested Enterprises Committee and many accounting firms.
-Meanwhile, Mike has also published articles in various magazines such as Shanghai Finance and Taxation, and contributed to tax policy research and stipulation in Shanghai along the way.
+Since 2002, Mike has become a frequent and sought-after speaker at various tax policy seminars hosted by renowned organisers, such as the Shanghai Institute of Certified Accountants, Shanghai Foreign Invested Enterprises Committee and many accounting firms.
+Meanwhile, Mike has also published articles in various magazines such as Shanghai Finance and Taxation, and contributed to tax policy research in Shanghai along the way.

-Mike is a certified public accountant and a certified tax agent in China.
+Mike is a certified public accountant (CPA) and a certified tax agent (CTA) in China.

-Daisy is a tax director of the Guangzhou branch of PwC China.
-She is specialised in providing solutions to clients' tax controversy issues, including tax investigations, tax disputes, tax rulings, and applications for favourable tax treatments among others.
+Daisy is a tax director of PricewaterhouseCoopers Guangzhou office.
+She is specialised in providing solutions to clients' tax controversy issues, including tax investigations, tax disputes, tax rulings, and applications for favourable tax treatments, among others.

-Before joining PwC, she was a tax official of the tax assessment branch of the Xiamen State Tax Bureau.
+Before joining PricewaterhouseCoopers, she was a tax official of the Tax Assessment Branch of the Xiamen State Tax Bureau.
 Daisy spent more than 10 years at the Xiamen State Tax Bureau, where she was mainly responsible for multinational companies' tax assessment matters.
-She was also extensively involved in reviewing tax audit cases when she was an official at the Xiamen State Tax Bureau, providing technical support to the investigation teams.
+Plus, she was also extensively involved in reviewing tax audit cases when she was a Xiamen State Tax Bureau, where she provided technical support to the investigation teams.

-Daisy's portfolio includes giant multinational groups and big name SOE clients engaging in the industries of energy and utilities, manufacturing, media, automobile, logistics, real estate and fast moving consumer goods (FMCG) products.
-She helped these clients in formulating strategies to defend their tax position, covering a wide spectrum of income tax, withholding tax, value added tax, business tax, real estate tax and transfer pricing matters.
-She also helped the clients to obtain favourable advanced tax rulings from tax authorities, including tax preferential treatments for the envisaged restructuring and so on.
+Daisy's portfolio includes giant multinational groups and big name SOE clients engaging in the industries of energy and utilities, manufacturing, media, automobile, logistics, real estate and fast consumption products.
+She helped these clients in formulating strategies to defend their tax position which cover a wide spectrum, taking into account income tax, withholding tax, value added tax, business tax, real estate tax and transfer pricing matters.
+She also helped clients to obtain favourable advance tax rulings from tax authorities, including tax preferential treatments for the envisaged restructuring.

-During her time at the Guangzhou branch of PwC China, Daisy has participated in various technical training and workshops conducted by the tax bureaus across China and has maintained close contact with the tax officials in major cities in Southern China.
+During her time at the PricewaterhouseCoopers Guangzhou office, Daisy participated in various technical training and workshops conducted by the tax bureaus across China and maintaining close contact with the tax officials in major cities in Southern China.
 Daisy also established good relationships with the other authorities at the state level, including the State Administration for Taxation and the Ministry of Commerce.

 Unit 7, 20F Bund Center

-Eunice Kuo, a tax partner of Deloitte China, is the national leader for China/Hong Kong cross-border tax service in charge of transfer pricing, business model optimisation and tax structuring services.
+Eunice Kuo, a tax partner of Deloitte China, is the national leader for China/Hong Kong cross-border tax services, in charge of transfer pricing, business model optimisation (BMO) and tax structuring services.

-She has 28 years' experience in providing cross-border tax service.
-Before joining Deloitte China in 2010, she was the tax practice leader and led transfer pricing and international tax services of Deloitte Taiwan.
+She has 28 years of experience providing cross-border tax services.
+Before joining Deloitte China in 2010, she was the tax practice leader and led the transfer pricing and international tax teams of Deloitte Taiwan.

-Eunice has many years of providing transfer pricing services.
-She started up Deloitte Taiwan's transfer pricing practice.
-She has worked for preparation of transfer pricing report, planning for cross-border transactions including supply chain issues, performing transfer pricing due diligence at M&A projects and helping mitigate transfer pricing risk, assisting in settling tax audit cases, helping with conclusion of advance pricing agreements and mutual agreement procedures, and advising on tax issues from business restructure.
-Eunice has led mutual agreement procedure (MAP) projects and also significant tax dispute cases and has successfully helped clients achieve satisfactory results.
+Eunice has many years' experience providing transfer pricing services.
+She started Deloitte Taiwan's transfer pricing practice, where she has helped clients by preparing transfer pricing reports, planning for cross-border transactions including those involving supply chain issues, performing transfer pricing due diligence for M&A projects, helping to mitigate transfer pricing risk, assisting in settling tax audit cases, helping with the conclusion of advance pricing agreements (APAs) and mutual agreement procedures (MAPs), and advising on tax issues arising from business restructures.
+Eunice has led MAP and APA projects as well as significant tax dispute cases, and has successfully helped clients achieve satisfactory results.

 Eunice is experienced in solving complex and difficult tax dispute cases for clients.
-She has helped clients go through formal tax controversy processes and also has helped clients close tax disputes through negotiation and settlements.
+She has helped clients through formal tax controversy processes and has also helped clients close tax disputes through negotiation and settlement.

-Eunice is a Taiwanese certified public accountant (CPA) as well as Chinese CPA.
-Eunice has been named the leading transfer pricing adviser consecutively every year by Euromoney.
-She was also named the 'Best of the Best' in global transfer pricing area by Euromoney in 2013.
+Eunice is a Taiwanese certified public accountant (CPA) as well as a Chinese CPA.
+She has been named a leading transfer pricing adviser consecutively every year by Euromoney.
+She was also named one of the 'Best of the Best' in global transfer pricing by International Tax Review in 2013-2014.

-Eunice is a frequent speaker at public seminars and also trainings of tax authorities.
-She has also been active in associations in Shanghai and has been invited to speak for the enterprises.
-Eunice has also contributed articles in the transfer pricing area to International Tax Review and other publications.
+Eunice is a frequent speaker at public seminars and trainings for the tax authorities.
+She has been active in associations in Shanghai and has spoken on behalf of enterprises.
+Eunice has also contributed articles on transfer pricing to International Tax Review and other publications.

 Unit 7, 20/F Bund Center

-Martin Lin leads Deloitte China's tax controversy service which consists of more than 30 controversy specialists, former tax officers, and lawyers.
-Martin is an expert in international taxation and tax risk management and works closely with central and local tax authorities in policy making and dispute resolution.
-The tax controversy team in China has substantial experience in dealing with defence on anti-avoidance inspection and negotiation, regular tax audits, administrative review, application for rulings and other tax administrative confirmations.
+Martin Lin leads the Deloitte China tax controversy service which consists of more than 30 controversy specialists, former tax officers and lawyers.
+Martin has extensive experience in international taxation and tax risk management, and has worked closely with central and local tax authorities on policy making and dispute resolution.
+The tax controversy team of Deloitte China has substantial experience dealing with defence of anti-avoidance inspections and negotiations, regular tax audits, administrative reviews, applications for rulings and other tax administrative confirmations.

-Martin has worked in Deloitte's US and China tax practices in the past 25 years.
+Martin has worked with Deloitte Tax LLP (Deloitte US) and the Deloitte China tax practice for the past 25 years.

 26/F Office Tower A, Beijing Fortune Plaza

-Ma Long is a tax partner within the tax controversy services practice based in Beijing, China.
+Ma Long is a tax partner within the tax controversy services (TCS) practice based in Beijing, China.

-In recent years, Ma has actively participated in various tax exercises, including application for tax treaty treatment, mutual agreement procedure (MAP) involving both SAT and local level tax authorities, defence against the application of GAAR on cross-border transactions and various tax audit defence exercises.
-The experiences gained in these pursuits have proved a valuable resource for the tax controversy services team.
+In recent years, Ma has extensively provided tax service in various fields, including application for tax treaty treatment, mutual agreement procedure (MAP) involving both SAT and local level tax authorities, defence against the application of GAAR on cross-border transactions.
+He has been engaged in various cases on tax audit defence, and his proven track records of success in defence has been well recognised by his clients.
+The experiences gained in these pursuits have proved a valuable resource for the TCS team.

 Ma graduated from the law school of Peking University with a double bachelor degree in law and economics.
 He is a China certified tax agent.